moby/moby/docs/sources/reference/commandline/cli.md

-Single character commandline options can be combined, so rather than typing `docker run -t -i --name test busybox sh`, you can write `docker run -ti --name test busybox sh` .literal}.
+Single character commandline options can be combined, so rather than typing `docker run -t -i --name test busybox sh`, you can write `docker run -ti --name test busybox sh`.

 ### Boolean